pidge1014/SRD20.Path.V.1.5/Races.md

 - **Faerie Dragon Magic (2 RP)**: Some gnomes ally with capricious [faerie dragons](https://www.d20pfsrd.com/bestiary/monster-listings/dragons/dragon-faerie) or share a supernatural kinship with these enigmatic creatures.
 Gnomes with this trait add 1 to the DCs of saves against the illusion spells they cast.
 Additionally, a gnome with a [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-) score of 11 or higher can use each of the following [spell-like abilities](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-) once per day: [*ghost sound*](https://www.d20pfsrd.com/magic/all-spells/g/ghost-sound), [*grease*](https://www.d20pfsrd.com/magic/all-spells/g/grease), and [*silent image*](https://www.d20pfsrd.com/magic/all-spells/s/silent-image).
 The [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) for these effects is equal to the gnome’s character level.
 The DC for these spells is equal to 10 + the spell’s level + the gnome’s [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-) modifier.
 - **Fell Magic** Gnomes add +1 to the DC of any saving throws against [necromancy](https://www.d20pfsrd.com/magic#TOC-Necromancy) spells that they cast.
 Gnomes with [Wisdom](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Wisdom-Wis-) scores of 11 or higher also gain the following [spell-like abilities](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-): **1/day**—[*bleed*](https://www.d20pfsrd.com/magic/all-spells/b/bleed), [*chill touch*](https://www.d20pfsrd.com/magic/all-spells/c/chill-touch), [*detect poison*](https://www.d20pfsrd.com/magic/all-spells/d/detect-poison), and [*touch of fatigue*](https://www.d20pfsrd.com/magic/all-spells/t/touch-of-fatigue).
 The [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) for these effects is equal to the gnome’s level.
 The DC for these spells is equal to 10 + the spell’s level + the gnome’s [Wisdom](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Wisdom-Wis-) modifier.
 - **Fey Magic(5 CP)**: Gnomes with this racial trait increase the DC of spells of the [compulsion](https://www.d20pfsrd.com/magic#TOC-Enchantment-Compulsion) subschool they cast by 1.
 Additionally, if the gnome has a [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-) score of 11 or higher, she also gains the following [spell-like abilities](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-): 1/day—[*charm person*](https://www.d20pfsrd.com/magic/all-spells/c/charm-person), [*dancing lights*](https://www.d20pfsrd.com/magic/all-spells/d/dancing-lights), [*entangle*](https://www.d20pfsrd.com/magic/all-spells/e/entangle), and [*prestidigitation*](https://www.d20pfsrd.com/magic/all-spells/p/prestidigitation).
 The [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) for these effects is equal to the gnome’s level.
 The DC for these spells is equal to 10 + the spell’s level + the gnome’s [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-) modifier.
+- **Gnome, Quintessential(10 CP)** Gnomes have a reputation for their connection to the magic of the natural world, charm, intelligence and toughness, and you do as well.
+Gain +2 to your intelligence score.
+In addition, you gain the fey type, and may speak to any creature with the fey type.
 - **Gift of Tongues(4 CP)** Gnomes love languages and learning about those they meet.
 Gnomes with this racial trait gain a +1 bonus on [Bluff](https://www.d20pfsrd.com/skills/bluff) and [Diplomacy](https://www.d20pfsrd.com/skills/diplomacy) checks, and they learn one additional language every time they put a rank in the [Linguistics](https://www.d20pfsrd.com/skills/linguistics) skill.
 - **Inquisitive**: Gnomes have a knack for being in places they shouldn’t be.
 Gnomes with this trait gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [Disable Device](https://www.d20pfsrd.com/skills/disable-device) and [Escape Artist](https://www.d20pfsrd.com/skills/escape-artist) checks.
 This racial trait replaces keen senses and obsessive.
 - **Intrepid Settler**: Some gnomes add to the thrill of living by settling in precarious places.
 These intrepid gnomes gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on saving throws against [fear](https://www.d20pfsrd.com/gamemastering/special-abilities#TOC-Fear) effects and on [Acrobatics](https://www.d20pfsrd.com/skills/acrobatics), [Climb](https://www.d20pfsrd.com/skills/climb), and [Swim](https://www.d20pfsrd.com/skills/swim) checks.
 This racial trait replaces [illusion](https://www.d20pfsrd.com/magic#TOC-Illusion) resistance, keen senses, and obsessive.